 This program presents the fundamental aspects of Method Acting while delivering the core elements of training for the body and voice, and shares the initial focus of the Two-Year Conservatory Program with classes in Method Acting, Movement & Voice, History, Production and Performance.
 The program requires 36 weeks (three 12-Week sessions) of dedicated training and full-time study.
-Upon successful completion of the One-Year Conservatory Program, students will receive a formal Certificate of Completion.
+Upon successful completion of the One-Year Conservatory Program, students will receive a formal Certificate of Completion in addition to transcripts.